-- Until 1994, focus was on demonstration of closed fuel cycle with a fast reactor. - Recycle of fast reactor fuel - Limited work on production of fast reactor feed material from LWRs - In 1994, activities were redirected to treatment for disposal. - Engineering-scale experience was gained with spent fuel. - With the formation of the Advanced Fuel Cycle Initiative (AFCI) in 2002 and the Global Nuclear Energy Partnership (GNEP) in 2006, recycle focus was renewed and stressed.
+- Until 1994, focus was on demonstration of closed fuel cycle with a fast reactor. - Recycle of fast reactor fuel - Limited work on production of fast reactor feed material from LWRs - In 1994, activities were redirected to treatment for disposal. - Engineering-scale experience was gained with spent fuel. - With the formation of the Advanced Fuel Cycle Initiative (AFCI) in 2002, recycle focus was renewed and stressed.